marco-pontes/competencies_registry_api/README.md

 # Competencies Registry Importer/API

-This project is based on the Learning Tapestry developer [test guidelines](https://github.com/learningtapestry/learning-tapestry-developer-test) and contains an registry API data fetcher, database populator and serves an API(WIP) for a React frontend application(WIP).
+This project is based on the Learning Tapestry developer [test challenge](https://github.com/learningtapestry/learning-tapestry-developer-test) and contains three main components:

+- A registry API data fetcher and database populator(currently uses sqlite, postgres still being implemented).
+- An API for a frontend application.
+- The React frontend that consumes the API.

 ## Configuration

 1. Clone the repo: